eltos/PasteIntoFile/README.md

 Copyright © PasteIntoFile GitHub contributors

-  -d, --directory      Path of directory to save file into -f, --filename       Filename template with optional date format variable such
+  -d, --directory      Path of directory to save file into -f, --filename       Filename template with optional format variables such as
-                       as {0:yyyyMMdd HHmmSS}
-  --text-extension     File extension for text contents --image-extension    File extension for image contents -c, --clear          Clear clipboard after save (true/false) -a, --autosave       Autosave file without prompt (true/false) --help               Display this help screen.
+                       {0:yyyyMMdd HHmmSS} for current date and time {1:000} for batch-mode save counter --text-extension     File extension for text contents --image-extension    File extension for image contents --subdir             Template for name of subfolder to create when holding CTRL (see filename for format variables) -c, --clear          Clear clipboard after save (true/false) -a, --autosave       Autosave file without prompt (true/false) --help               Display this help screen.